Inspector of the ACT Integrity Commission

-- investigates and assesses complaints about the Commission and its staff.
+- receiving, investigating and assessing complaints about the ACT Integrity Commission (the Commission) and Commission staff

-- assesses and reports on the Commission's compliance with the Integrity Commission Act 2018 (the Act).
+- assessing and reporting on the Commission’s compliance with the Act

 - the Commission’s operations